-The retrieved spaceborne satellites and ground-based radar products such as cloud water content, and effective particle size (e.g., Randel et al., 1996; Wang et al., 2015; Tian et al., 2016; Um et al., 2018) are often treated as the ground-truth for model evaluation (e.g., Fan et al., 2017; Han et al., 2019).
+The retrieved spaceborne satellite and ground-based radar products such as cloud water content, and effective particle size (e.g., Randel et al., 1996; Wang et al., 2015; Tian et al., 2016; Um et al., 2018) are often treated as the ground-truth for model evaluation (e.g., Fan et al., 2017; Han et al., 2019).
 However, the retrieved products often have large uncertainty (Stephens and Kummerow, 2007).
-To allow the comparison of model results with direct measurements form 3D scanning radars (ground-based or satellite-borne), the CFMIP Observation Simulator Package (COSP) was developed for use in GCMs (Bodas-Salcedo et al., 2011).
-Instead of using retrieved products to evaluate the model simulation, COSP converts the model output into pseudoobservations using forward calculation (Bodas-Salcedo et al., 2011; Swales et al., 2018; Zhang et al., 2010).
+To allow the comparison of model results with direct measurements from 3D scanning radars (ground-based or satellite-borne), the CFMIP Observation Simulator Package (COSP) was developed for use in GCMs (Bodas-Salcedo et al., 2011).
+Instead of using retrieved products to evaluate the model simulation, COSP converts model output into pseudo-observations using forward calculations (Bodas-Salcedo et al., 2011; Swales et al., 2018; Zhang et al., 2010).

 The COSP consists of three steps, as detailed in Zhang et al. (2010).
 The first step is to generate a subgrid-scale distribution of cloud and precipitation, which is done by using the Subgrid Cloud Overlap Profile Sampler (SCOPS; Klein and Jakob, 1999; Webb et al., 2001) and SCOPS for precipitation (SCOPS_PREC), respectively.
 Each GCM grid box is divided into 50 subcolumns in this study.
 Detailed description of SCOPS and SCOPS_PREC can be found in Zhang et al. (2010).
 Then, the radar signals are calculated by the QuickBeam code (Haynes and Stephens, 2007) using the column distribution of cloud and precipitation.
+Thus, COSP calculates the reflectivity for the combined cloud properties using its own subgrid assumption, and it does not distinguish convective and stratiform cloud contributions to reflectivity.
 Finally, the grid box mean radar reflectivity is calculated through the method of linear averaging (i.e., the reflectivity values [in dBZ] are converted to the Z values [mm6 m-3] to calculate the mean Z, then mean Z is converted back to the dBZ).
-In addition to averaging, all the processing of radar reflectivity data from model and NEXRAD in this study utilizes the linearized Z values, including horizontal averaging, vertical interpolation, calculation and comparison of mean values, etc. The COSP version 1.4 used in this study has no scientific difference from version 2.0 (Song et al., 2018, Swales et al., 2018).
-The most important change we made was to modify the microphysics assumptions used for the radar reflectivity calculation regarding hydrometeor density, size distribution, etc., making those assumptions consistent with those used in the MG2 cloud microphysics scheme that is used in E3SM.
+In addition to averaging, all the processing of radar reflectivity data from model and NEXRAD in this study utilizes the linearized Z values, including horizontal averaging, vertical interpolation, calculation and comparison of mean values, etc.

+The COSP version 1.4 used in this study has no scientific difference from version 2.0 (Song et al., 2018, Swales et al., 2018).
+Following the general usage of COSP, we modified the microphysics assumptions used for the radar reflectivity calculation regarding hydrometeor density, size distribution, etc., making those assumptions consistent with those used in the MG2 cloud microphysics scheme that is used in E3SM.
 The detailed documentation of those changes is in Table 1.
-We use a horizontally homogeneous cloud condensate distribution within the model grid element, and maximum-random overlapping scheme for cloud occurrence (Hillman et al., 2018).
+Note that, although we tried to make the COSP use the same hydrometeor size distribution functions as MG2, the three parameters (slope, intercept, and shape parameters) are still separately defined in COSP.
+We use horizontally homogeneous cloud condensate distribution within the model grid element, and maximum-random overlapping scheme for cloud occurrence (Marchand et al., 2009; Hillman et al., 2018).